jaccomoc/jactl/docs/pages/language-guide.md

 Both functions and closures can "close over" variables in outer scopes, which means that they have access to these variables and can read and/or modify them.
-Closures are similar to lambda functions in Java but whereas lambda functions can only close over `final` or effectively final variables (and therefore cannot modify the values of these variables), closures and functions in Jacsal can access variables whether they are effectively final or not and are able to modify their values.
+Closures are similar to lambda functions in Java but whereas lambda functions can only close over `final` or effectively final variables (and therefore cannot modify the values of these variables), closures and functions in Jactl can access variables whether they are effectively final or not and are able to modify their values.
 (In Java, lambda functions close over the value of the variable rather than the variable itself which is why the variable needs to be effectively final and why the lambda function is not able to modify the variable's value).

-Here is an example of a Jacsal closure that access a variable in an outer scope:
+Here is an example of a Jactl closure that access a variable in an outer scope:
 ```groovy
 def countThings(x) {
   int count = 0